Skip to main content

 Melatonin timing

 Exogenous melatonin doesn't make you sleep, it signals "darkness" to the circadian clock.
 Used correctly, it can advance or delay the clock to accelerate adaptation.
-For eastward travel: take melatonin at your destination bedtime.
-For westward travel: take melatonin slightly before your desired sleep time at the destination.
-The dose that matters is low, 0.5–1mg is as effective as higher doses and more physiologically appropriate.
+In eastward-travel studies, melatonin was taken at the destination bedtime; in westward studies, slightly before the desired sleep time at the destination.
+The doses studied were low: 0.5–1mg performed as well as higher doses and is more physiologically appropriate.
+Talk to a healthcare provider before adding melatonin to your travel plan.

 Jet lag combines with other sleep disruptions to create larger deficits.
 Use the Sleep Debt Calculator to assess how much cumulative sleep you lost across the trip.
 The Sleep Cycle Calculator can help you find optimal wake times at your destination that minimise grogginess during the adaptation period.